ejgallego/gappa-coq/INSTALL.md

 The same OCaml compiler used for compiling Coq should be used for compiling the tactic.
 It is found by calling `$COQC -config`.
 The `OCAMLC` environment variable can be used to override this choice.
-Variable `CAMLP4` plays a similar role for the OCaml preprocessor.

 Option `--libdir=DIR` sets the directory where the compiled library files should be installed by `./remake install`.
 By default, the target directory